 Federal transit operating assistance is provided to the Oshkosh urbanized area through an annual allocation of Federal Transit Administration (FTA) Section 5307.
 The Wisconsin Department of Transportation (WisDOT) distributes the Section 5307 funds to the urbanized areas with a population of less than 200,000 so that each recipient receives an equal percentage of federal funds as a share of transit system operating costs.
-For 2019, the allocation was 30.8 percent.
+For 2020, the allocation was 30.8 percent.

 The Wisconsin Department of Transportation also distributes state funding (85.20).
 Each transit system receives a share of operating assistance similar to the federal share.
 Each transit system within tier b receives an equal percentage of assistance.
 Tier b is comprised of transit systems operating within urban areas, excluding Milwaukee and Madison.
-State operating assistance for tier b in 2019 was 22.7 percent of eligible expenses.
+State operating assistance for tier b in 2020 was 22.6 percent of eligible expenses.

-The combined state and federal share of operating assistance for tier b transit systems in 2019 was 53.5%.
+The combined state and federal share of operating assistance for tier b transit systems in 2019 was 53.4%.
 Tier b includes GO Transit.
 In 2006, the state and federal share was 60%.
 Over the past decade, cuts to aid along with inflationary increase to transit budgets have caused a reduction in operating assistance.
 Local funding sources have also been stressed, which creates an environment where service cuts and fare increases are considered each year.

 Each year, WisDOT pools the capital requests of the state's transit systems and applies to the FTA for Section 5339 Capital formula grants.
-These annual grants have provided the much-needed support to meet capital needs.
+These annual grants have provided the muchneeded support to meet capital needs.
 The elimination of capital earmarks and recent cuts to federal capital grant funding has resulted in a backlog of capital requests statewide.
+Some of that backlog was alleviated through the state allocating funds from a VW Mitigation program to be used on transit capital.
 WisDOT continues to work on behalf of local transit systems to obtain the necessary funds to maintain the transit infrastructure and return it to a state of good repair.

-For 2020, it is unknown if there are applicants in the City of Oshkosh urbanized area are seeking grants under the federal and state Section 5310 program.
+For 2021 it is unknown if there are applicants in the City of Oshkosh urbanized area are seeking grants under the federal and state Section 5310 program.
 This is a competitive program offering funding assistance to private non-profit organizations that provide transportation services to elderly and disabled persons living in Wisconsin.

-The following tables list the operating assistance and capital projects proposed for the 2020-2024 period.
+The following tables list the operating assistance and capital projects proposed for the 2021-2025 period.